International & Exchange Students

 Catlin Gabel welcomes applications for admission from international and exchange students through our global education program.
 Currently, more than 30 countries are represented in the student body.

 Exchange students attend Catlin Gabel for one year or less.
 Exchange students frequently come to us through unique relationships with partner schools, or partner organizations such as ASSIST.
 International exchange students must have adequate housing with a parent, relative, or guardian in the area.
 We will not consider exchange students living with host families arranged by an agency.
-If you have questions regarding the application process as an international exchange student, please contact global education coordinator Becky Wynne.
+If you have questions regarding the application process as an international exchange student, please contact global education coordinator Kathryn McDermott.

 We also welcome applications from international students that apply with the intent to graduate from Catlin Gabel.
 As with exchange students, international degree-seeking students must live with a parent, relative, or legal guardian.
 If you have questions regarding the application process as an international student, please contact Director of Admission, Sara Nordhoff.